nfalconedotgov/DirectWindowsUpgrade/README.md

 ## Process Details

-- The script extracts the Windows 11 ISO using 7-Zip
-- Registry keys are set to bypass hardware compatibility checks
+- The script extracts the Windows 11 ISO using 7-Zip ~~- Registry keys are set to bypass hardware compatibility checks~~
 - Setup files are prepared with appropriate parameters
 - The upgrade process runs completely silently
 - By default, the system will reboot automatically when needed